 What are Magic Mushrooms?

-Magic mushrooms, also known as psilocybin or shrooms, are psychedelic mushrooms consumed for their hallucinogenic effects.
-The primary ingredient in magic mushrooms which is different from other mushrooms is psilocybin.
-When consumed, psilocybin is metabolized into psilocin, the molecule that creates the well-known psychedelic mushroom experience.
+Magic mushrooms, also known as psilocybin mushrooms, are fungi consumed for their psychedelic effects.
+The primary ingredient in these mushrooms that makes them magic is the compound psilocybin.
+When consumed, psilocybin is rapidly metabolized into psilocin which is the molecule that reaches the brain and induces the psychedelic mushroom experience, often referred to as a journey or trip.

-Researchers have discovered over 200 different species of psilocybin mushrooms, and each species has numerous strains.
-There are differences between mushroom species and their subsequent strains, creating a parallel to the variations of strains found within cannabis.
+Researchers have discovered over 200 different species of psilocybin mushrooms, and each species has numerous strains .
+There are differences between mushroom species and their subsequent strains, creating a parallel to the variations found within cannabis strains.
+Different species and strains contain varying concentrations of psilocybin and reportedly have variations in the psychedelic effects a person experiences.

 Some common magic mushroom strains are: